Brett DiBiase: Mississippi welfare funds scandal

-In December 2020, DiBiase pled guilty to making fraudulent statements about a welfare fund scheme and paid $5,000 in restitution.
+In December 2020, DiBiase pleaded guilty to making fraudulent statements about a welfare fund scheme and paid $5,000 in restitution.
 He also was found to have accepted a $48,000 contract from Mississippi's state welfare agency for work he did not perform because he was in a luxury rehab facility in Malibu, California.
 An audit showed that all payments to the DiBiase family, namely DiBiase, his father and brother Ted DiBiase Jr., were indicative of fraud, waste or abuse.
 In May 2022, the Mississippi Department of Human Services sued DiBiase, his father and brother, retired NFL quarterback Brett Favre, and several others to recover more than $20 million in money "squandered" from the Temporary Assistance for Needy Families anti-poverty program.
-On March 2, 2023, DiBiase pled guilty to one federal charge of conspiracy to defraud the United States and faces up to five years in prison.
+On March 2, 2023, DiBiase pleaded guilty to one federal charge of conspiracy to defraud the United States and faces up to five years in prison.